Costle784/weather-app/README.md

 ## Welcome to the NETE Weather App!

 ## Built With...
 React
-NPM - package manager
+NPM - package manager \n
-Webpack - Bundles all code to index_bundle.js
+Webpack - Bundles all code to index_bundle.js \n
-Babel - transpiles ES6 and JSX to browser-compliant JS
-CSS + Style loaders allow "require" of CSS files as modules Deployed to Firebase
+Babel - transpiles ES6 and JSX to browser-compliant JS  \n CSS + Style loaders allow "require" of CSS files as modules \n Deployed to Firebase \n